drupol/master-thesis/src/thesis/main.typ

       key: "CC BY 4.0",
       short: "CC BY 4.0",
       long: "Creative Commons Attribution 4.0 International",
-      description: [The Creative Commons Attribution 4.0 International License #cite(<CCBy40>,form:"normal") is a widely used license that allows others to distribute, remix, adapt, and build upon your work, even commercially, as long as they credit you for the original creation.
+      description: [The Creative Commons Attribution 4.0 International License #cite(<CCBy40>, form: "normal") is a widely used license that allows others to distribute, remix, adapt, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most flexible of the CC licenses.], ),
     (
       key: "CDN",